Achilleasein/openscap-intro/README.md

 4. Iterate and find the breaking point of the test
 5. Overflow timeout
 6. Remove the ssh capabilities

+# Tools used
+1. USB stick kingston 32gb USB 3.0
+2. PC specs as mentioned above
+3. VIM which required installation in the system

+# Things that I didnt know
+1. Containers dont come by default with sshd.
+2. When something doesnt work always try with sudo.
+3. Fedora doesnt come with Vim but with Python.

 # Resources Used
 Below you can find some reading material and resources that I used to achieve my goal.